-Despite its increasing acceptance, with polls conducted in October 2016 showing almost 60% of Americans in favor legalization, pot remains illegal under the federal Controlled Substances Act.
+Moreover, enforcement of the federal laws is in flux.
 Former President Barack Obama’s Justice Department allowed states to set their own marijuana policies and urged federal prosecutors to refrain from targeting state-legal cannabis operations.
-But this stance is not law and can be reversed by the Trump administration.
-New Attorney General Jeff Sessions has indicated an intent to more strictly enforce federal law prohibiting the sale, cultivation, transportation, or possession of marijuana, but new Attorney General William Barr told the Senate Judiciary Committee in his January 2019 confirmation hearings that he wouldn't go after marijuana companies in states that legalized it.
+Under the Trump administration, the situation is fluid.
+Former Attorney General Jeff Sessions chose to more strictly enforce federal law prohibiting the sale, cultivation, transportation, or possession of marijuana, but new Attorney General William Barr told the Senate Judiciary Committee in his January 2019 confirmation hearings that he wouldn't go after marijuana companies in states that legalized it.

-Law firms with offices in multiple states find the question further complicated when some of its offices are in states that legalized both medical and recreational pot use, and other offices are in states that legalized medical use only or where marijuana use is completely illegal.
-For some, the impact on obtaining and pricing appropriate malpractice insurance or suffering negative perceptions on the part of other clients are a concern.
-But those considerations appear to be of less importance on balance as law firm revenue growth opportunities from cannabis practice increase.
+Law firms with offices in multiple states find the question further complicated when some of its offices are in states that legalized both medical and recreational pot use, and other offices are in states that legalized medical use only, or where marijuana use is completely illegal.
+For some, the issues of obtaining and pricing appropriate malpractice insurance or suffering negative perceptions on the part of other clients are a concern.
+But those considerations appear to be of less importance on balance as law firm revenue growth opportunities from cannabis practice continue to increase.

 State bar associations also are grappling with ethical questions surrounding providing legal services to cannabis clients.
 Both Pennsylvania and California, for example, established ethics rules allowing lawyers to counsel clients about conduct expressly permitted by their state laws, so long as they also counsel those clients about potential legal consequences under other applicable—including federal—laws.